PennController/penncontroller.github.io/core-concepts/1_experiment.md

-The difference may not seem that large in these toy examples, but not having to type the `PennController.(Elements.)` prefix quickly adds up once you start writing a script with multiple trials and tens of elements!
+The difference may not seem that large in these toy examples, but not having to type the `PennController.(Elements.)` prefix quickly adds up once you start writing a script with multiple trials and elements!

-From this point on, this documentation assumes that [`PennController.ResetPrefix(null)`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
+From this point on, this guide assumes that [`PennController.ResetPrefix(null)`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
 has been called, and the `PennController.(Elements.)` prefix removed.